Prepare for Texas Certification Tests

 Your TExES will depend on the subject and grade you plan to teach.
 Visit the official exams page to see a full list of TExES options.
 Click the TExES tab and scroll down to see all exams.

-What if I have a teaching certification from outside of Texas?
+What if I have a teaching certificate from outside of Texas?

-If you already have a certification in a state or country outside of Texas, you’ll need to apply for a credential review to be a Texas teacher.
+If you're already certified in a state or country outside of Texas, you’ll need to apply for a credential review to be a Texas teacher.
 In the credential review application, you’ll need to provide:

 - Your official transcripts from any college, university or teaching program you’ve attended.